inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 The results show the buildings that will be affected by tsunami starting from 1 metre.
 What if the disaster manager decides that buildings in 80 cm of water are also considered inundated?
 You can change the water depth threshold to see the result, refer to the `Run Basic InaSAFE <http://docs.inasafe.org/en/training/socialisation/run_basic_inasafe.html/>`__ module.

-..note:: InaSAFE Tsunami Impact Function is very similar with Flood, but due to the force of tsunami waves, the maximum depth of water that would affect people and infrastructure is shallower.
+.. note:: InaSAFE Tsunami Impact Function is very similar with Flood, but due to the force of tsunami waves, the maximum depth of water that would affect people and infrastructure is shallower.

 3. Run |project_name| for Volcano
 ---------------------------------